Niobium coaxial cavities with internal quality factors exceeding 1.5 billion for circuit quantum electrodynamics: Discussion

 \section{Discussion}

 Surface analysis using XPS and ToF-SIMS shows both the significant introduction of hydrogen to depths of \SI{50}{\micro \meter} and the strong dependence of exposure time to atmosphere, increased oxide thickness, and a subsequent increase in the TLS loss of the resonator.
-Rapid sealing and evacuation ($<$\SI{90}{min}) seems to keep the TLS loss product at values comparable to electropolished Nb elliptical cavities before any additional mid-T annealing to diffuse the oxide \cite{Romenenko2020, Romenenko2017}.
+Rapid sealing and evacuation ($<$\SI{90}{min}) seems to keep the TLS loss product at values comparable to electropolished Nb elliptical cavities before any additional mid-T baking to diffuse the oxide \cite{Romenenko2020, Romenenko2017}.
 This is notable since the geometric participation is $\approx3\times$ greater in the coaxial design than the $\rm TM_{010}$ mode of an elliptical cavity, with a filling fraction $F_e$ that is also $\approx3\times$ greater than that reported for \SI{5}{GHz} TESLA designs \cite{Romenenko2020}.
-This means that, when scaled, the $R_s$ are within a factor of 3 of the state-of-art Nb elliptical cavities of similar frequencies, and effective TLS loss-tangents are between $2-5\times$ lower than normal EP treated cavities with no additional oxide annealing \cite{Romenenko2020}.
-XPS analysis in Fig.~\ref{Fig3} (a) seems to hint at the source of this discrepancy, with the H\textsubscript{2}O BCP etched cavities showing a thin oxide ($<$\SI{4}{nm}) that is largely composed of Nb\textsubscript{2}O\textsubscript{5}.
-The use of HNO\textsubscript{3}, which is a strong oxidant, may preferentially produce pentoxide over other suboxides, producing a lower-loss dielectric surface.
+This means that, when scaled, the $R_s$ are within a factor of 3 of the state-of-art Nb elliptical cavities of similar frequencies, and effective TLS loss-tangents are between $2-4\times$ lower than normal EP treated cavities with no additional oxide baking\cite{Romenenko2020}.
+This, combined with an increase in TLS loss that is greater than what may be expected from increased oxide thickness alone as shown in Fig. ~\ref{Fig3} (a), suggests that H\textsubscript{2}O BCP etched cavities have an oxide with fewer oxygen vacancies than other wet-oxidation techniques \cite{Bafia2024, Grundner1980}.
+A careful accounting of excess oxygen counts in ToF-SIMs may be one way to rectify this difference between EP and the H\textsubscript{2}O BCP presented here\cite{Bafia2024}.

-Another insight was the effect that hydrogen interstitials and NbH\textsubscript{x} formation play on single-photon performance, with NbH\textsubscript{x} formation not leading to a significant decrease in single-photon $\mathrm{Q_{\rm int}}$ at cooldown rates between $0.3-$\SI{0.5}{K/min}.
-While annealing would improve $\mathrm{R_s}$, the above data shows a peak in $\mathrm{Q_{\rm int}}$ at temperatures consistent with cavities that have undergone $>$\SI{650}{\celsius} annealing, suggesting that the cavity $T_c$ is not noticeably affected after a single cooldown cycle \cite{Romenenko2020}.
+Another insight was the effect that hydrogen interstitials and NbH\textsubscript{x} formation play on single-photon performance, with NbH\textsubscript{x} formation not leading to a significant decrease in single-photon $\mathrm{Q_{\rm int}}$ at cooldown rates between $0.3-$\SI{0.5}{K/min} over successive cooldowns.
+Even when hydride formation is induced, $Q_{int}$ decrease by only 36\%.
+While baking would improve $\mathrm{R_s}$, the above data shows a peak in $\mathrm{Q_{\rm int}}$ at temperatures consistent with cavities that have undergone $>$\SI{650}{\celsius} baking, suggesting that the cavity $T_c$ is not noticeably affected after a single cooldown cycle \cite{Romenenko2020}.

 The final point is the discrepancy between the use of H\textsubscript{3}PO\textsubscript{4} and water as a buffer for the etch and the effect on cavity performance.
 The consistently higher residual resistance, with no noticeable change in the $T_c$, suggests that the presence of fluorine at the surface, both bonded to carbon but also to Nb, may lead to higher overall loss.
 Heidler \textit{et. al} \cite{Heidler2021}, who used a nearly identical coaxial design and a similar actively cooled H\textsubscript{3}PO\textsubscript{4} BCP recipe, recorded nearly identical results in TLS and single-photon performance to the highest performing H\textsubscript{3}PO\textsubscript{4} buffer oxide etched (BOE) cavities shown in Fig.~\ref{Fig1} (a).